mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * pricing : hourly price per HSM.
   * For ex.
 2,18 $ per hour per HSM in Paris region.
   * Approx. 1500 $ / month / cluster
+* KMS can handle cloudHSM as custom key store.
+It can
+  * create symmetric keys
+  * Edit or delete a key
+  * Perform encryption operations
+  * control access with iam policies
+  * integration with Cloudtrail
+  * tag keys
+  * Meanwhile not possible to rotate keys or to manage asymmetric keys

 ## SSL Handshake